XeroAPI/xero-php-oauth2/docs/payrolluk/Api/PayrollUkApi.md

 # **createTimesheetLine**
 > \XeroAPI\XeroPHP\Models\PayrollUk\TimesheetLineObject createTimesheetLine($xero_tenant_id, $timesheet_id, $timesheet_line)

-create a new timesheet line
+Creates a new timesheet line for a specific timesheet using a unique timesheet ID

 ### Example
 ```php